← All Articles 2026-04-20

 Negligent violations do not support statutory or punitive damages, which is why careful case development focuses on establishing the facts that support willfulness where the record allows.

-- A concrete inaccuracy.
-The information on the report is factually wrong, not just unflattering.
-Paid accounts reported as unpaid, discharged bankruptcy debts reported as active, accounts belonging to another person, and reinserted items that should have stayed deleted are typical examples.
+• A concrete inaccuracy.
+Reported information that is factually wrong rather than merely unflattering.
+Paid accounts reported as unpaid, discharged bankruptcy debts reported as active, accounts belonging to another person, and reinserted items are recurring examples in the case law.

-- A documented dispute.
-The consumer sent a written dispute to the credit bureau with supporting documentation, and kept proof of delivery.
-The dispute triggered the reinvestigation duty, and the bureau's failure to correct the error after that dispute is often the heart of the case.
+• A documented dispute.
+A written dispute to the credit bureau with supporting documentation and proof of delivery.
+The dispute triggers the statutory reinvestigation duty, and the bureau's response to that dispute often becomes the central factual record.

-- An unreasonable investigation.
-The bureau's reinvestigation consisted of little more than forwarding a code to the furnisher and accepting whatever came back, without reviewing the documents the consumer provided or addressing the actual discrepancy.
+• An investigation that may not have been reasonable.
+A reinvestigation that, on the documentary record, consisted of forwarding a code to the furnisher without reviewing the documents the consumer provided or addressing the actual discrepancy.
+Whether any particular investigation was reasonable is a fact-specific inquiry under the statute.

-Cases involving mixed files (one consumer's information appearing in another consumer's file), reinsertion of previously deleted items, and continued reporting after repeated disputes are particularly strong because the record clearly shows the bureau's process breaking down.
+Mixed files (one consumer's information appearing in another consumer's file), reinsertion of previously deleted items, and continued reporting after repeated disputes are recurring fact patterns in reported decisions because the record can show how the bureau's process operated.
+Whether any particular matter is viable is a fact-specific question that depends on the documents and the underlying inaccuracy.

 The Statute of Limitations: Move Fast, But Not Too Fast